Back To The Classroom And The Impact of Generative AI

 I’ll suggest two areas that are perhaps the biggest contributor to teacher stress.
 First is increased bureaucracy.
 We’ve overcomplicated education in so many ways and have become obsessed with data collection.
 This falls directly on the backs of teachers and principals who would love to devote more time to teaching and learning and less time to data-driven initiatives.
 I can’t tell you how many educators tell me “If I could just teach…” Every new initiative inevitably comes with additional work.
 Embedded into this, is the curse of accountability.
 Along with the monumental task of designing innovative, differentiated learning environments for students, there continues an undercurrent of distrust manifested by a never ending paper trail.
 While many districts are working to alleviate the perception of this bureaucracy, the workload seems pretty universal.

 The second contributor is the number of students with extreme behaviour and learning disabilities and the lack of support for teachers.
 Inclusion is a proud label districts adopt.
 They take a stance of being advocates for all children and suggest the way to best support every student is to have them spend as much time in classrooms as possible.
 While this appears to be the compassionate response, in many cases it’s the opposite.
+If you need to de-stress and calm your mind, Microdose Mushrooms may offer the products that can help.

 Assuming every child should have the same experience doesn’t speak to differentiation at all.
 What currently passes for “inclusion” in many cases is a politically driven agenda that is less expensive and is positioned as the more humane and moral approach.
 Suggesting a student may not belong in a classroom makes you seem selfish and uncaring.